jotd666/karatechamp500/README.md

 bugs:

+- player can react just before attack: flash green screen to debug, finish coding of the timer
+- player can react: attack countdown attribute

 - hold computer movements until attack is complete
+- remain stuck when full fledged move, depending on skill level use the hit_type of the frame not the -1 of the frame advance (code it in the animation part, not the A.I. part)
+- hold computer block movements until opponent attack is complete
 - movement lock of player when opponent is hit doesn't seem to work
 - jump: too short, maybe duplicate frame sequence
 - evade collisions: front ok, back move ko (and trashes game)